Stefano-Civelli/ingswAM2021-Bernardelle-Civelli-Amati/README.md

 ## How to play
 Our game both supports local games and online.

-- In order to play in local mode you will need to run a client (either CLI or GUI) and once the game asks for playing local or online you will need to go for the first option. <br>
+- In order to play in local mode you will need to run a client (either CLI or GUI) and once the game asks for playing local or online you will need to go for the first option; <br>
-- You can also play online but you will need at least a running server and a client.
+- You can also play online but you will need a running server and at least 1 client.
-If you can't run a server on your own you can use our online one.
-You can start playing simply connect to it at this ip address `35.212.247.189` and port `6754`
+If you can't run a server on your own you can use ours.
+You can start playing simply connecting to this ip address `35.212.247.189` and port `6754`.

-You can find more documentation on how to run the game [`here`][running-link]
+You can find more information on how to run the game [`here`][running-link]

 ## Implemented Functionalities
 | Functionality | Status |